tgulzar64/-Waze-Incident-Prediction-Model/README.md

 # -Waze-Incident-Prediction-Model
  Waze Incident Prediction Model Waze Incident Prediction Model Mar 2024 - Jun 2024Mar 2024 - Jun 2024 For this project, I applied machine learning techniques to predict traffic incidents using data from Waze, which included 14999 incident records

+The dataset featured variables such as incident type (accidents, traffic jams, road closures), traffic speed, time of day, location, and weather conditions.
+My Exploratory Data Analysis (EDA) revealed strong correlations between rush hour traffic, weather events, and the frequency of incidents, which informed the feature selection process.

+I employed Random Forest and Gradient Boosting models, using an 80/20 train-test splits and also splitting into Validation data set.
+After tuning hyperparameters, the XGBoost Model achieved an accuracy of 80.5%, precision of 39%, and recall of 16.6%.

+This project has practical applications for traffic management and city planning, enabling real-time traffic monitoring and incident prediction to reduce delays and improve road safety.
+Tools & Techniques: Python, Pandas, Scikit-learn, Random Forest, Gradient Boosting, Hyperparameter Tuning, Data Visualization (Seaborn, Matplotlib).For this project, I applied machine learning techniques to predict traffic incidents using data from Waze, which included 14999 incident records.
+The dataset featured variables such as incident type (accidents, traffic jams, road closures), traffic speed, time of day, location, and weather conditions.
+My Exploratory Data Analysis (EDA) revealed strong correlations between rush hour traffic, weather events, and the frequency of incidents, which informed the feature selection process.
+I employed Random Forest and Gradient Boosting models, using an 80/20 train-test splits and also splitting into Validation data set.
+After tuning hyperparameters, the XGBoost Model achieved an accuracy of 80.5%, precision of 39%, and recall of 16.6%.
+This project has practical applications for traffic management and city planning, enabling real-time traffic monitoring and incident prediction to reduce delays and improve road safety.
+Tools & Techniques: Python, Pandas, Scikit-learn, Random Forest, Gradient Boosting, Hyperparameter Tuning, Data Visualization (Seaborn, Matplotlib).

+Skills: Machine Learning, XGBoost, Random Forest, Optimization, Predictive Modeling